KleaTech/MacIssues/README.md

   - Not space efficient: Although the height is configurable it takes up more space then a Windows/Linux taskbar, because it contains only icons, while other solutions contains mainly text and additionally a small icon.
   - Active applications and the number of windows of windows are not easily visible at first glance.
 The dots that indicates the active applications are not a sufficient way to indicate that.
   - Solution: **no solution**.
 There are no alternative docks or ways to extend the default dock that are of acceptable quality.
+  - Note: A possible workaround is to hide the Dock and use Alt Tab only.

 - Scroll direction is the same on the integrated touchpad and an external mouse
   - Note: Inverted scrolling (natural scrolling) is preferred on modern touchpads, but then an external mouses wheel will be reversed.